shreyabhandari0220/OATutor-Tooling/README.md

 ## Text Formatting
-OpenITS supports mathematical notation so that questions can render properly and more easily for students to see.
+OATutor supports mathematical notation so that questions can render properly and more easily for students to see.
 There are two options when it comes to math notation.
-First, content creators can use OpenITS' mathematical notation itself, but this math notation has specific formatting rules and only supports a limited amount of math operations, which will be explained below.
+First, content creators can use OATutor's mathematical notation itself, but this math notation has specific formatting rules and only supports a limited amount of math operations, which will be explained below.
 For broader math/symbol support, content creators can write their content directly in LaTex and wrap the LaTex portions of their content in "$$" which tells the system to process it as LaTex.

-### OpenITS math formatting:
+### OATutor math formatting:
 This is the default math formatting that the system uses.
 If you wish to use the math formatting, please adhere to the following formatting rules:

 Leave no spaces within the mathematical expression.
 This means that "x = 5 + 3 / 4" should be denoted as "x=5+3/4".